tjhuffman4246/baseballstrategy-hks/README.md

 ## Data

 `AllData.csv` is the most important file of the three and contains relevant information of sacrifice bunt and stolen base attempts since 1974.
 The other two files are used in `THuffman_RETables.R` for construct RE and WP tables.
+Within this folder is the subfolder `Full`, which contains play-by-play data since 1974, as well as yearly rosters.

 ## Plots